Visit Jackson Request For Proposals: DESTINATION MASTER PLAN DEVELOPMENT SERVICES - Tourism Industry Recovery II

 - Hours of operation that staff will be available and any satellite offices.

-- Experience as it relates to messaging, ad design, and placement strategy.
+- Experience as it relates to the development of strategic and community masterplans.
 There should be at most three relevant case studies, including project goals with measurable KPIs and results.
-Creative work should be included in each case study.
-Two (2) pages or fewer per case study
+An example of creativity should be included in each case study.

-E. Client Information
+F. Client Information

 - Current clients in declining order of annual billing.

 • Top 10

 - Name your two most recent past clients and the reason for termination.

-F. Account Gain and Loss
+G. Account Gain and Loss